 The Merchant of Venice with F. Murray Abraham

+This play spotlights one of Shakespeare’s most vilified characters: Shylock.
+Three centuries before “The Merchant of Venice” was written, England became the first country in medieval Europe to expel its Jewish population.
 Shakespeare probably never met a Jewish person.
-Three centuries before “The Merchant of Venice” was written, England became the first country in medieval Europe to expel its Jewish population.
 Abraham addresses the ubiquitous anti-Semitism that characterized Europe in Shakespeare’s time.
-Comparing the play’s vilified character Shylock to the stock Jewish villain of the day, the episode looks at the efforts over the years to interpret him as both villain and victim.
+Comparing the play’s Shylock to the stock Jewish villain of the day, the episode looks at the efforts over the years to interpret him as both villain and victim.
 F. Murray Abraham (Homeland) starred as Shylock in a touring production of “The Merchant of Venice.”

 Measure for Measure with Romola Garai

 “Measure for Measure” takes an astonishingly timely look at sexual morality, hypocrisy and harassment.
 Shakespeare asks us to “measure” the price of liberty against the moral and social cost of libertinism.
 It’s a play about vice, the law and sexual corruption at the highest levels and, for nearly two centuries, it was considered too racy to be produced on the English stage.
-Romola Garai (The Miniaturist on PBS) reveals why there is no light-hearted happy ending in this play, but something darker and more complex — truly a sexual tale for our time and the #MeToo Movement.
-Garai wowed audiences as a 21st-century Isabella in “Measure for Measure” at London’s Young Vic.
+Romola Garai – who recently starred in The Windermere Children on PBS and wowed audiences as a 21st-century Isabella in “Measure for Measure” at London’s Young Vic – reveals why there is no light-hearted happy ending in this play, but something darker and more complex.
+It’s truly a sexual tale for our time and the #MeToo Movement.

 Julius Caesar with Brian Cox